simonrodrig/personal-website/src/projects/design-work.md

 This project was done for a non-technical design class I took during my undergraduate studies named "Design Matters."
-It was a hands-on introduction to the concept of Human Centered Design, and specifically tasked with equipping students with the knowledge to produce products that meaningfully solves problems for a consumer.
+It was a hands-on introduction to the concept of Human Centered Design, and specifically tasked with equipping students with the knowledge to develop products that meaningfully solve problems for a consumer.
 The course was open to people of any major, and is structured as the first course for a design minor offered at my university.
 I had a unique background in this course being one of only a few students from the